LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/many.md

 one additional eye,

-you would understand,
+you would understand

+that once

-once you take the mold
+you take the mold

 you melt it,